EmilioSanchez87/Emiliosanchez87/README.md

 ## Hi there 👋

-Hi, im Emilio, a junior developer
+Hi, im Emilio, i am a highly experienced network technician transitioning into a junior full-stack developer role.
+I specialize in HTML, CSS, JavaScript, React, and Node.js.
+Passionate about coding, problem-solving, and continuously learning new technologies to build efficient and innovative solutions.

 <!--